LYK-love/LYK-love.github.io/source/_posts/ECS201A-Experimental-Setup.md

    pip install -r requirements.txt
    ```

-3. One problem is that in the code, many scripts rely on `gem5` python package, e.g., in `components/boards.py`:
+3. One problem is that, in the code, many scripts rely on `gem5` python package, e.g., in `components/boards.py`:

    ```python
    from gem5.simulate.simulator import Simulator